WEBSITE UPDATED Monday January 24, 2022

-Have you ever lost money in a summer redfish C&R tournament because 1 red died in your livewell?
-That’s disappointing, really disgusting and expensive too!
-Tournament fishermen think about the “Dead Fish Punishment” a lot, before and during every summer tournament.
+Have you ever lost money in a redfish C&R tournament because 1 red died in your livewell?
+That’s so disappointing, really disgusting and can be expensive too!
+Tournament fishermen think about, tither about that dreaded “Dead Fish Punishment” a lot, before and during every summer tournament.

-Keeping redfish alive 7-8 hours in aerated boat livewells during summer tournaments is highly stressful for all tournament fishermen and often deadly for redfish (acute + delayed mortality) summer tournament mortality.
+This stress is seen in all contestants that cannot insure and maintain minimal safe livewell water quality in summer tournaments (specifically dissolved oxygen).
+Keeping redfish alive 7-8 hours in aerated boat livewells during summer tournaments is highly stressful for all fishermen and often deadly for the fish.

-REDFISH TOURNAMENT DAY – a hot July/August summer day, the popular belief that hot livewell water (90 F – 95 F) is the killer is a myth.
-Redfish live in that same hot water and do not die.
-Sustained deadly low dissolved oxygen saturation in aerated livewell water is the primary killer of tournament redfish being transported all day.
-All fishermen know that redfish live fine in hot summer environmental water and reds don’t suffocate or die on the hot, shallow grassy flats.
+REDFISH TOURNAMENT DAY – a hot July/August summer day, the popular belief that hot livewell water (90 F – 95 F) is the livewell killer is a myth.
+Redfish live and thrive in hot, shallow summer water and do not die.
+Sustained deadly low dissolved oxygen saturation in aerated livewell water is the primary killer of tournament redfish being transported all day every summer.
+All fishermen know that redfish live fine in hot summer environmental water and reds don’t suffocate or die in hot, shallow grassy flats.

-So, when do you first begin thinking about the challenge of keeping your catch alive in summer tournaments?
-Most contestants think about these things the night before the tournament.
-How many times in an 8-hour tournament day do you take time out to look into your livewell to see if the fish are sick or dying?
-Will your aerator or livewell pump fail?
-Will your battery fail?
+When do you first begin thinking about the challenge of keeping your catch alive in summer tournaments?
+Most contestants begin think about these things the night before the tournament.
+How many times in an 8-hour tournament day/night do you stop fishing, break your concentration, look into your livewell to see if a fish is sick, dyimg or dead?
+Wonder when/if your mattery, aerator or livewell pump could fail?
 Will you run out of ice?
-Will you lose the prize because you failed to keep your catch alive all day?
+Will you lose the prize because you failed to insure minimal safe livewell water quality, could not keep your catch alive or healthy hour after hour all day, all night?

-SUMMER TOURNAMENTS – Before weigh-in at summer tournaments, large winning redfish die in boat livewells due to insufficient oxygenation.
-Redfish suffocate and die in aerated summer livewells even when your pump and your aerator function perfectly all day, all night.
+SUMMER TOURNAMENTS – Before weigh-in at summer tournaments, large winning redfish do die in aerated boat livewells due to insufficient oxygenation every summer.
+Redfish suffocate and die in aerated summer livewells even when your bait pump and your aerator in new and the motor hums perfectly all day.

-The redfish killer in your livewell in summer tournaments is low oxygen, sustained hypoxia (when you fail to provide minimal safe livewell oxygenation for your catch).
-Chronic suffocation begins at the time you set the hook, during the fight and landing, and later during the transport all day in your boat’s aerated livewell.
-Suffocation continues during weigh-in, photo-ops and final transport to the live release site back into hot environmental water.
+The redfish killer in your livewell in summer tournaments bad water quality (specifically low dissolved oxygen) resulting in suffocation coupled with hours of sustained hypoxia.
+Ever summer hot environmental water in livewells is the cause of chronic suffocation.
+Suffocation begins when you set the hook, during the fight and landing, and for hours of transport all day in your boat’s aerated livewell.
+Suffocation continues during weigh-in, photo-ops and final transport to the live release site back into hot environmental water if the release boat does not provide the right dose of supplemental oxygen continuous for the terminal transport.

 The deadly low oxygen problem in summer livewells cannot be corrected with air, mechanical aeration or multipliable high volume water pumps running continuously.
-Any livewell or aeration modification you make (ventures, bubblers, spray jets, this, that) will not correct the low oxygen problem in hot summer water or reverse the fish’s cellular oxygen deficit.
+Any livewell or aeration modification you make (venturies, bubblers, spray jets) will not correct the low oxygen problem.

-BONUS WEIGHT FOR LIVE REDFISH AT WEIGH-IN IS POSITIVE MOTIVATION REWARDING CONTESTANTS WILLING TO PROVIDE THE BEST SUMMER FISH CARE USING OXYGEN-INJECTION LIVEWELL SYSTEMS
+BONUS WEIGHT FOR LIVE REDFISH AT WEIGH-IN IS POSITIVE FISH CARE MOTIVATION REWARDING CONTESTANTS WILLING TO PROVIDE THE BEST SUMMER FISH CARE USING OXYGEN-INJECTION LIVEWELL SYSTEMS

-Many redfish tournaments reward fishermen with bonus points and bonus weight for providing the best fish care possible on their boats to keep their catch alive and healthy all day.
-The bonus is a positive motivator for fishermen that really make an effort to provide the best tournament fish care possible for their catch all day.
-The best tournament fish care any tournament fishermen can provide for his catch is to ensure that the catch is transported all day in their boat livewell that has minimal safe oxygenation and excellent water quality.
+Many redfish tournaments reward fishermen with bonus points and bonus weight for providing the best fish care possible on their boats, keep their catch alive and healthy all day.
+The bonus is a positive motivator for fishermen that really make an effort to provide the Best Tournament Fish Care possible for their catch all day.
+The best tournament fish care any tournament fishermen can provide for his catch is to ensure that the catch is transported all day in their boat livewell having safe, excellent DO water quality.

 SERIOUS QUESTIONS

-WHY NOT PROVIDE PURE OXYGEN FOR ALL THE CATCH BY THE CONTESTANTS ALL DAY, DURING THE 8-HOUR TRANSPORT IN A BOAT LIVEWELL?
+WHY NOT PROVIDE PURE OXYGEN FOR ALL THE CATCH BY THE CONTESTANTS ALL DAY, DURING THE 8 HOUR TRANSPORT IN THE BOAT’S LIVEWELL?

 FACT: Poor redfish care all day is the primary cause of higher summer tournament redfish mortality.